Dana Rettke: International career

+National team

 Rettke was part of the 2018 USA Volleyball Collegiate National Team.
 In May 2019, Rettke was selected to the United States women's national volleyball team for the 2019 FIVB Volleyball Women's Nations League in Nanjing, China.
 Competing in five matches, Rettke helped the U.S. win gold in the Nations League.
 Then in August, Rettke competed with Team USA in the 2019 FIVB Women's Volleyball Intercontinental Olympic Qualification Tournament, in which Team USA qualified for the 2020 Summer Olympics.
+She played for the 2024 Paris Olympics team that won the silver medal.

+Club

 Following her career at Wisconsin, she signed on to play professional volleyball with A1 Italian club team, Vero Volley Milano in 2022.
+Rettke signed with Turkish club Eczacıbaşı Dynavit in May 2024.